top of page

 Dear Parents, Caregivers, and Educators,

-I hope you enjoyed BOWWOW with the children in your life.
+I hope you are enjoying Winston's books with the children in your life.
 The purpose of this page is to enhance your experience with extended ideas to accompany each story.
 I broke these texts into four parts:

 ABOUT is what inspired me to write each story.